Before planning a visit, you may ask, is weed legal in Utah?

 Can I grow cannabis in Utah?

-Growing cannabis from weed seeds will leave you behind bars.
+Growing cannabis from Utah weed seeds will leave you behind bars.
 Under no circumstances is growing weed legal in Utah.

 If you were thinking of growing your favorite White Widow Feminized seeds here, it might be time to reconsider.